luissimas/zettelkasten/Projects/Zettelkasten CLI.md

 ---
-created-at: "2024-08-30"
+created-at: "2024-12-30"
 ---

-I'm learning [[Rust]] for the past few weeks and I feel like I'm almost at a point where I can build something useful with it without banging my head too much.
+I've been learning [[Rust]] for the past few weeks and I feel like I'm almost at a point where I can build something useful with it without banging my head too much.
 I've been wanting to aggregate the several scripts that I have to manage my [[Zettelkasten]] into a more structured CLI.

-The idea is to encapsulate several aspects of the process, from creating new notes to managing front matter metadata and applying formatting to notes.
+The idea is to encapsulate several aspects of my note-taking process.
+The initial set of features:

-Planned features:
+- [ ] Create new notes and open them in editor

-- Create new notes and open the editor
+- [ ] Apply templates defined in vault
-- Add tags and arbitrary attributes to notes
+- [ ] Read configuration from Obsidian vault config files
-- Enforce my preferred formatting
+- [ ] List and search notes
-- Manage git operations and publishing with [[Quartz]]
+- [ ] Show broken links
-- Show orphaned notes
+- [ ] Show potential missing links

-- Show orphaned attachments
+There's a great tool to visualize a Zettelkasten in the CLI called [rucola](https://github.com/Linus-Mussmaecher/rucola).
+It does part of what I want to accomplish, but it seems to be more focused on the TUI interface and in visualizing the notes.
+I want my tool to be CLI first and more focused on quick input.